MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Experimental Setup

-Hypo-3 was also evaluated using VirtualHome, a multi-agent household simulation platform.
+Hypothesis H3 was also evaluated using VirtualHome, a multi-agent household simulation platform.
 The generated plans are entered into the simulator, which simulates plan executions and returns a binary outcome about goal achievement.
-Statistically, we use Success Rate (SR) to measure plan quality.
-Detailed formulations of those metrics can be found in Appendix~\ref{sec:appendix-metrics}.
+We use Success Rate (SR) to measure plan quality.
+Detailed explanation of those metrics in Appendix~\ref{appendix:appendix-metrics}.

-\subsection{Dataset and Models:}
+\subsection{Dataset and Models}